 Rosary House of Studies

 The Rosary House of Studies is the home of the Dominican Sisters of the Presentation.
 They have facilities for housing young women, but space is limited.
 All rooms are single.
-Breakfast foods are provided everyday and dinner is provided M-F. Application is $30.
+Breakfast foods are provided everyday and dinner is provided Monday through Friday.
 Room and board is $600/mo.
 Wireless internet access is available.
-Rosary House is a ten-minute walk from the METRO.
-One student says it is good if you want a quiet study environment but that it is not good for community and it is not in the safest neighborhood.
+Rosary House is a ten-minute walk from the Brookland/CUA metro stop.
+One student said it is good if you want a quiet study environment but that it is not good for community and it is not in the safest neighborhood.

 Casa Sacri Cuori